 Evidence of your funding

 This is a summary only.
 For complete information on funding and evidence requirements, you must very carefully read the Home Office's Tier 4 Policy Guidance sections on the documents needed.
-If you are a ‘low risk’ student you do not have to submit evidence of funding with your visa application but you need to have it ready to provide if requested.
+If you are a ‘low risk’ student or you are applying under the Tier 4 Masters pilot you do not have to submit evidence of funding with your visa application but you need to have it ready to provide if requested.

 Acceptable source of funding

 Official financial sponsorship (scholarship or studentship) from the UK government, your home government, the British Council, any international organisation, an international company or Oxford or other university